 It’s also recommended that you take at least 12 weeks off any regular heavy exercise schedule.

-The aftermath of cesarean-section birth requires a longer recovery period for the stitches and wound to settle and heal.
+The aftermath of cesarean-section birth requires a longer recovery period for the stitches and wound to settle and heal, so I would probably recommend laying off the roller coasters until your fully healed!

 Women’s Care informs that within the first six weeks, a five-minute walk around your home should be the extent of your movement to decrease the potential consequences moderate exercise could have on your recovering body.